JuliaGeometry/Quaternions.jl/docs/src/examples/basics.md

 ```math
 H = \left\{a+bi+cj+dk \in \mathbb{H} \mid a,b,c,d \in \mathbb{Z} \ \text{or} \ a,b,c,d \in \mathbb{Z} + \tfrac{1}{2}\right\}.
 ```

+Hurwitz quaternions can be implemented with [HalfIntegers.jl](https://github.com/sostock/HalfIntegers.jl) package.

 ```@repl LipschitzHurwitz
 using HalfIntegers